learn-co-curriculum/dsc-dealing-missing-data-lab/README.md

 Great!
 Those all seem in line with our expectations.
-We can confidently say that this dataset contains no pesky null values that will mess up our analysis later on!
+We can confidently say that this dataset contains no pesky missing values that will mess up our analysis later on!

 ## Summary

 In this lab, we learned:
-* How to detect null values in our dataset
+* How to detect missing values in our dataset
-* How to deal with null values by dropping rows
+* How to deal with missing values by dropping rows
-* How to deal with null values by imputing mean/median values
+* How to deal with missing values by imputing mean/median values
-* Strategies for detecting null values encoded with a placeholder
+* Strategies for detecting missing values encoded with a placeholder